Associate ProfessorHome Department: Division of Biological Sciences

 We are also examining whether the effects of atrazine on T cell function and fate are directly on the T cell or whether it is working via altering antigen presenting cell phenotype/activity.

-Our ultimate goal with this project is to examine whether in vivo atrazine exposure alters or limits an in vivo immune response to tumors or infectious disease.
+Our ultimate goal with this project is to examine whether atrazine exposure alters or limits an in vivo immune response to tumors or infectious disease.

 Field of Study